 Labradoodle Belly Grooming

 - Tell your dog to stan.
 This generally includes pushing their butt up or using a saddle to prop them up.

-- Start trimming in the chest area and work your way down towards the tail.
-Try not to cut your dog’s territories.
+- Start trimming in the chest area and work your way down toward the tail.
+Try not to cut your dog’s skin.
 You can switch cutting directions on the belly hair because this area is usually less dense then back hair.